 My son has been sneezing for the past few weeks and blows his nose constantly.
 How can I tell if he has allergies or just a lingering cold?

-Ask yourself these questions to sleuth out whether or not your child has allergies:
+Ask yourself these questions to help figure out if your child could have allergies or a cold:

-And if you determine that your son has a cold, check with the doctor before giving him OTC cold medicines.
-There is little-to-no evidence that they work and serious side effects are a risk, especially in younger children.
-Acetaminophen or ibuprofen can be given to relieve fever or pain.
+And if it looks like your son has a cold, check with his doctor before giving him OTC cold medicines.
+There is little proof that they work, while serious side effects are a risk, especially in younger kids.
+You can give acetaminophen or ibuprofen to relieve fever or pain.
 The doctor may recommend running a cool-mist humidifier or vaporizer at night to help moisten the air.
 Also, using saline (saltwater) nose spray or drops can help loosen mucus for both allergies and colds.

 |American Academy of Allergy, Asthma, and Immunology The American Academy of Allergy, Asthma, and Immunology offers up-to-date information and a find-an-allergist search tool.|